mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 There are also questions of morality and expediency.
-Should the Imperium support a morally dubious government, or help overthrow a liberal one in favour of a regime that fits well with Imperial plans for the region?
+Should the Imperium support a morally dubious government, or help overthrow a liberal one in favor of a regime that fits well with Imperial plans for the region?
 For these and other reasons such as the sheer costs (in lives and money) involved the Imperium generally tries not to become involved in ‘local matters’ such as insurgencies against a